ashtneoi/bakery/README.md

 ## Template language

 Character encoding is environment-dependent.
-On Linux it's UTF-8.
-I haven't tested other operating systems yet.
+On Linux with CPython, it's UTF-8.
+Not sure about other environments yet (especially Windows).

 A template contains plain text and directives.
 Directives are enclosed in double curly braces ("`{{}}`") and are evaluated when the template is rendered.